ameyakarnad/HowAmericaFlies/readme.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-30-1.png)

 -   A similar pattern for the percentage of cancellations occurs when comparing with the ratio of delays.
--   Florida has a rather higher delay statirstic, but the number of cancellations is pretty low.
+-   Florida has a rather higher delay statistic, but the number of cancellations is pretty low.

 4.5.
 Distance
 -------------

-In this small subsection, we wil look at what distances are covered by the airlines.
+In this short subsection, we will look at what distances are covered.

 ### Figure 4.5.1 : BoxPlot ( Flight Time with Distance Group )